nightscout/trio-docs/docs/EN/operate/customize.md

 ```

-4. Insert a new line after line 25 in the file `FreeAPS/Sources/Models/Icons.swift` containing the following text: `case diabeetus = "diabeetus"`
+4. Insert a new line after line 14 in the file `FreeAPS/Sources/Models/Icons.swift` containing the following text: `case ivan = "ivan"`

    Code before modification:
 ```swift